STAT545-UBC-students/hw02-janehuang1647/gapminder_exploration.md

     ## [1] "list"

 1. What is its class?
+As shown below, the class() function returned the class of the data, which are table, tibble and data frame.

 ``` r
 class(gapminder) ##class